Generic selectors

 • Eggs

-• Red bell pepper (capsicum), sliced, and chopped
+• Red bell pepper (capsicum), chopped

 • Shallots or onion, finely diced